MicrosoftDocs/azure-devops-docs/docs/tfvc/use-source-control-explorer-manage-files-under-version-control.md

 Use Source Control Explorer to browse file versions and work with your codebase under Team Foundation version control (TFVC).

 > [!NOTE]
 > If you're using Git for version control, manage your Visual Studio project files in [Team Explorer](../connect/work-team-explorer.md) and [Solution Explorer](https://docs.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio#managing-projects-in-solution-explorer).
-Learn more about using Git with Visual Studio in the [Team Services Git tutorial](../git/tutorial/gitworkflow.md).
+Learn more about using Git with Visual Studio in the [VSTS Git tutorial](../git/tutorial/gitworkflow.md).

 > [!TIP]
 > If you need to work with your Visual Studio solution files outside of version control, use [Solution Explorer](https://docs.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio#managing-projects-in-solution-explorer).